zabhitak/zabhitak/README.md

 **Talking about Personal Stuffs:**

-- 🛠 with ReactJs, Redux, GraphQl, NodeJs, Typescript, Javascript,Data Science;
+- 🛠 with ReactJs, Redux, GraphQl, NodeJs, Javascript,Data Science;
 - 👨🏻‍💻 I’m looking to collaborate on kick ass products;
 - ⚡️ Fun-Fact: Everything seems to be easy when you start trying;
 - 📫 How to reach me: <a href="https://www.zabhitak.tech" target="_blank">www.zabhitak.tech</a>